Suggestions

 When building an application, you should use your own answer_url.

-Step 2: Install stringee-flutter-plugin
+Step 2: Install stringee-plugin

-$ flutter pub get
+$ flutter pub add stringee_plugin

 Step 3: Setup